What to Bring for the Adolescent Residential Program

 At minimum, residential clients must bring a 7-day supply of each prescribed medication with them to the admission appointment.
 Clients are encouraged to bring the entire supply of prescribed medications you currently have on hand.
 All medications must be in their original bottles or packaging.
 After the admissions appointment, all client medications will be kept in the locked medication room in the staff office.

-Each client is responsible for providing personal hygiene products such as shampoo, toothpaste and deodorant.
-Once clients reach Level 1 (usually after about 3 days) they are able to go on weekly trips to Target, etc. Some personal toiletry items, like sharps (e.g. razors, tweezers, scissors, etc.), toiletries in glass containers (e.g. perfume, nail polish, facial creams, etc.), and products containing alcohol (e.g. mouthwash, hand sanitizer, etc.) will be kept at the nurses station, and the client may check them out when needed.
+Skyland Trail provides personal hygiene products such as shampoo, soap, toothpaste and deodorant.
+Clients may bring their own if they prefer.
+Some personal toiletry items, like sharps (e.g. razors, tweezers, scissors, etc.), toiletries in glass containers (e.g. perfume, nail polish, facial creams, etc.), and products containing alcohol (e.g. mouthwash, hand sanitizer, etc.) will be kept at the nurses station, and the client may check them out when needed.
 Because storage space at the nurses station is limited, please limit these items - sharps, glass containers, and products containing alcohol - to what will fit in a one gallon plastic storage bag.
 When possible, consider transferring some items in glass containers to plastic containers.

 Clients are encouraged to pack and wear comfortable clothing.
 A 7 to 10 day supply of clothing is recommended.
 Be prepared to get a little dirty sometimes.
 You will work with paint, clay and other materials in art therapy, food in our cooking classes and natural materials outdoors in our greenhouse and gardens.
 You also should pack clothes and shoes appropriate to wear while using our exercise room and gym.

 We provide washers, dryers and detergent for residential client use.
 Clients are responsible for washing their own clothes, linens and towels.
 Laundry baskets, an iron and an ironing board are provided.